jameslu255/Down-Project/milestones/Milestone1.md

 # Testing Plan #

-We will have our friends and peers test our app.
+We will test known edge cases in the app ourselves and have our friends and peers test our app as well.